Private diving tour in Silfra fissure

 Basically, yes.
 All you need to do is book separate tours for the same time.
 You will spend most of the day together in the water.
 But you will have separate guides.
 You will both take the same route in Silfra and see the same places.

-Yes, we require you to, this will make things much easier and more enjoyable for you.
+Yes, we do require that you have drysuit experience for our diving tours.
+This will make things much easier and more enjoyable for you.

 We do offer dry suit courses and after the course, you will be certified to use drysuits anywhere else in the future.